-At the Wallenberg laboratory we are working towards meeting these needs by combining competence from experts within epidemiology, microbiology, physiology, molecular cell biology, lipidomics, mouse genetics, gnotobiotic mouse models and biochemistry.
+At the Wallenberg Laboratory we are working towards meeting these needs by combining competence from experts within epidemiology, microbiology, physiology, molecular cell biology, lipidomics, mouse genetics, gnotobiotic mouse models and biochemistry.
 The Wallenberg Laboratory has around 130 staff members distributed over roughly 15 research groups and originating from more than 20 countries.
-We are hosting research groups performing clinical as well as experimental researchers.
+We host research groups performing clinical as well as experimental researchers.

-The translational approach of developing new therapeutic and prevention strategies from our research have been at the core of our operation since the start in 1987.
+The translational approach to developing new therapeutic and prevention strategies from our research has been at the core of our operation since the start in 1987.
 We are today internationally renowned for successful translational cardiovascular and metabolic research.
-Being located in Sweden’s largest hospital, Sahlgrenska University Hospital, provides excellent opportunities for clinical research, for example access to patients.
+Being located in Sweden’s largest hospital, the Sahlgrenska University Hospital, provides excellent opportunities for clinical research, for example access to patients.
 Our position at Sahlgrenska also facilitates collaboration with experts in various research fields.
 In addition, we have close collaborations with the pharmaceutical industry.

-The establishment of the Wallenberg Laboratory was originally made possible by donations from the Knut & Alice Wallenberg foundation and AstraZeneca.
+The establishment of the Wallenberg Laboratory was originally made possible by donations from the Knut and Alice Wallenberg Foundation and AstraZeneca.
 We are today part of the Institute of Medicine at the University of Gothenburg.

 Environment and sustainability

-The Wallenberg Laboratory takes great responsibility in a safe working environment and in being environmentally friendly.
-The efforts of the local environmental committee have been acknowledged for their work throughout the years.
-We are continuously auditing our routines and equipment regarding environmental and safety aspects.
-As a step in this work we are exploring solutions within energy saving, chemical exchange and resource efficiency.
+The Wallenberg Laboratory takes pride in providing a safe working environment and in being environmentally friendly.
+The efforts of our environmental committee have been commended for their work throughout the years.
+We continually audit our routines and equipment to ensure safety and sustainability, and we are currently exploring solutions within energy saving, chemical exchange and resource efficiency.